 The downstream gas instrumentation will be comprised of a Picarro cavity ring-down spectrometer (CRDS) and Stanford Research Systems (SRS) gas analyzer on one branch, and the LI-COR gas analyzer on the other branch.
 The outputs of two gas analyzer branches will be fed back through Drierite desiccant canisters.
 The Drierite desiccant will be weighed weekly to confirm the cumulative mass of water leaving the system.
 Solenoid-actuated valves upstream and downstream of the gas analyzers will allow switching of the gas streams between instruments under the control of a Campbell Scientific CR1000X datalogger.
-Figure 3 shows the flow of gases from the two HP boreholes through the gas analyzers and Drierite desiccant.
+Figure 13 shows the flow of gases from the two HP boreholes through the gas analyzers and Drierite desiccant.

-Figure 3.
+Figure 13.
 Plumbing of gas flow from HP boreholes through Picarro, SRS, and LI-COR analyzers.
+Green lines are plastic, purple lines stainless, red items are heated, blue items are unheated.

-Upstream of each HP borehole, a bottle of UHP N_2 will be flowing at a constant flowrate (via a flow controller).
+Upstream of each HP borehole, a bottle of UHP $N_2$ will be flowing at a constant flowrate (via a flow controller).
 Based on the results of the shakedown test, the test will be run at a target flowrate of 200 mL/min at standard temperature and pressure (STP).
 This flowrate can be adjusted up or down based on the observed brine flow into the test interval, and to test if there is a dependence of the observed water inflow rate on the gas inflow rate (previous WIPP heater test indicated there was not; Nowak & McTigue, 1987).

-The mass flowrate of gas (reported at STP or reported with temperature and pressure for correction) will be monitored both upstream and downstream of the packer to confirm the mass balance of N_2 flowing through the system as an indication of any leaks of the packer-isolated interval through time.
-Downstream of the flowmeter after the packer, there will be a pressure relief valve and a pair of plumbing tees and three-way solenoid valves to allow switching the gas streams from the two boreholes between the two branches of gas analyzers instruments (Figure 3).
+The mass flowrate of gas (reported at STP along with temperature and pressure for correction) will be monitored both upstream and downstream of the packer to confirm the mass balance of $N_2$ flowing through the system as an indication of any leaks of the packer-isolated interval through time.
+Downstream of the flowmeter after the packer, there will be a pressure relief valve and a pair of plumbing tees and three-way solenoid valves to allow switching the gas streams from the two boreholes between the two branches of gas analyzers instruments (Figure 13).

 The Picarro CRDS, LI-COR, and SRS gas analyzers will be shared between the two borehole tests (heated and unheated).
 The gas plumbing will be switched between the Picarro/SRS branch and the LI-COR branch periodically via solenoid-actuated three-way valves.
-The Picarro analyzer reports the concentration of specific water isotopes in the gas stream (stable oxygen and hydrogen isotopes), while the LI-COR analyzer reports mmol/mol H2O and μ mol/mol CO2.
+The Picarro analyzer reports the concentration of specific water isotopes in the gas stream (stable oxygen and hydrogen isotopes), while the LI-COR analyzer reports mmol/mol $H_2O$ and $\mu$ mol/mol $CO_2$ .
 The analog outputs from the LI-COR will be connected to a Campbell Scientific CR1000X datalogger, while the Picarro and SRS gas analyzers have their own logging computers.